vintagemind/vintagemind.github.io/index.md

 I am Bithiah Koshy, a sophomore at Texas Tech High School ([Texas Tech University K-12](https://www.depts.ttu.edu/k12/)).
 I am a [hobbyist programmer](https://open.kattis.com/users/vintagemind), into ornithology, ex-competitive [Australian national fencer](https://www.ausfencing.org/biography/afb-2550/), and a curious person without showing it.

 Interested in fields related to computer science, web engineering, decentralization, and browser security (also anything to do with browsers).
 In my spare time I like to go bushwalking and bird cataloguing.
-Some of my more esoteric hobbies include watching classical Hollywood cinema and fencing (foilist).
+Some of my more esoteric hobbies include watching classical Hollywood cinema and stamp collecting (quite difficult but I have a decent number of stamps!).
 A fun fact about me would be I only write in cursive (Palmer Method), unless in special circumstances.

 You can find me in the following places: [Medium](https://medium.com/@vintagemind%22%3EMedium), [StackOverflow](https://stackoverflow.com/users/16327123/vintagemind%22%3EStackoverflow), [Mozilla](https://support.mozilla.org/en-US/user/VintageMind), and [Youtube](https://www.youtube.com/channel/UC-u8sNr9bZpf0SLW7r-FqeA).